-Surrounded by thick vegetation and a troubling past, the now abandoned Istana Woodneuk continues to plague the mansion till this day
+Surrounded by thick vegetation and a troubling past, the now abandoned Istana Woodneuk have now become a hotspot for local explorers.

-The origins of Istana Woodneuk can be traced back to Tyersall Park (also known as Tyersall Estate) and Tyserall House (located within the estate) in the mid 1850s.
+The origins of Istana Woodneuk can be traced back to the Tyersall Park Estate (also known as Tyersall Estate) and Tyserall House (located within the estate) in the mid 1850s.

 The 24.4-hectare large estate was once owned by William Napier, the first lawyer of Singapore and a legal advisor to Sultan Abu Bakar,